 I have one final Christmas memory to share with you this year and I think one of my favourite snaps -a slightly fuzzy one of a couple walking hand in hand under a curtain of lights over the historic granite streets of Penzance.

-Every town and harbour is bejewelled and bedecked at Christmas time in West Cornwall from the tiny village of Angarrick to the fantazia of Mousehole Lights on the Twelfth night last year.
-I really hope to visit the wonderful display in St Ives too this year – there is always room for a new memory!
+Every town and harbour in West Cornwall will be bejewelled and bedecked with lights at Christmas time.
+From the tiny village of Angarrick to the fantazia of Mousehole Lights on the Twelfth night.
+I also visited the wonderful display in St Ives too this year – there is always room for a new memory!